 Staff worked together and with other health and social care professionals to understand and meet the range and complexity of patients' needs and to assess and plan on-going care and treatment.

-- This included when patients moved between services, including when they were referred, or after they were discharged from hospital. - Meetings took place with other health care professionals on a regular basis when care plans were routinely reviewed and updated for patients with complex needs.
-This included close working relationships with the Community Matron, the Rapid Response team (to reduce hospital admissions and to support the provision of appropriate care in patient's own home), the multi specialist team (a team that arranges specialist services such as physiotherapy, occupational therapy) and the Community Navigator (a scheme to aid patients living at home with additional social support).
+This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
+Meetings took place with other health care professionals on a regular basis when care plans were routinely reviewed and updated for patients with complex needs.
+This included close working relationships with the Community Matron, the Rapid Response team (to reduce hospital admissions and to support the provision of appropriate care in patient's own home) and the Community Navigator (a scheme to aid patients living at home with additional social support).
+For example the practice had identified 2% of the frailest patients at high risk of admissions to hospital (patients with multiple complex needs, and involving multiple agencies) and worked with community services in planning support and care.